 Patrick Gee is a former Peritoneal Dialysis Patient and two and a half years into a kidney transplant that he affectionately named, "Lazarus."
 As a Healthcare Consultant/Consumer Advocate, he is very passionate about advocating on behalf of the underserved, undervalued, disenfranchised communities of fellow kidney.
-Patrick's advocacy focus is for a more comprehensive and universal healthcare, effective and realistic patient engagement, health educational tool kits being dispensed in low income communities, social, moral and ethical injustices and perspectives concerning genetic differences and research and a better quality of life for kidney patients.
-Patrick is a Member of AAKP's Board of Directors and is an AAKP Ambassador, in addition to serving in a number of other capacities.
+Patrick's advocacy focus is for a more comprehensive and universal healthcare, effective and realistic patient engagement, health educational tool kits being dispensed in low-income communities, social, moral and ethical injustices and perspectives concerning genetic differences and research and a better quality of life for kidney patients.
+Patrick is an AAKP Ambassador, in addition to serving in a number of other capacities.